cozmo1013/cozmo1013/README.md

-- YEETEER, I like Coding in Kotlin and C++, I'm a 5th grader
+- YEETEER, I like Coding in Kotlin and C++
 - I am boy.
 Yeyes